 Foaming instant coffee

-However, you can make a foam of an instant coffee + water mixture!
-Just whisk water and instant coffee in a weight ratio of 5:1 (e.g. 30g of water with 5 gram of instant coffee) and you’ll get a very light and airy foam (see photo below).
+Just whisk water and instant coffee in a weight ratio of 5:1 (e.g. 30g of water with 5 grams of instant coffee) and you’ll get a very light and airy foam (see photo below).

-Coffee contains a small amount of proteins, fats as well as larger polysaccharides.
-It has been shown that all these ingredients contribute to foam formation and stability in the role of surfactant.
-Even caffeine might play a minor role, especially in the presence of sugar.
+Coffee contains a small amount of proteins, fats, and some larger polysaccharides.
+It has been shown that all these molecules can contribute to creating a more stable foam.
+Even caffeine might play a minor role.
+They do so by serving as surfactants.

 Sugar stabilizes the foam

-Sugar dissolves in the water mixture.
-This increases the viscosity of the liquid, it becomes more syrupy.
-This makes it harder for bubbles to merge together again, but also makes it harder for the liquid to move down and for the bubbles to move up through the more viscous matrix.
+Sugar dissolves in water.
+In doing so, it increases the viscosity of the liquid, it becomes more syrupy, thicker.
+This makes it harder for bubbles to merge.
+And, it also makes it harder for the liquid to move down and for the bubbles to move up.
 As a result, the foam is a lot more stable.
 The role is very similar to that of sugar in an egg white meringue.